novax-exchange/.github/principals/operation.md

 Upward reporting including town-hall meeting, static BI analytic report, one-off demo per request

-# IM channel
-- Avoid email as major communication channel.

-# Talk with MS 365 is cheap, show me the data and/or code
-We still uses MicroSoft 365 as outbound compatible media.
-But
-- It should not work as data exchange media

 # Security is A/B test compliant
 If there is no way of being insecure, then there is no security
 - If security option is configured as A, then corresponding insecure case should be setup as B option simutanesly.